Meaning is what hides the instability of one's position

 2004

-The exhibition consists of one huge ‘double-labyrinth’ built up partly by thick, 3 meter high walls, and partly by frames covered with back-projection foil, onto which slide projections are cast from one side.
+The architectural construction and the museum: The exhibition consists of one huge ‘double-labyrinth’ built up partly by thick, 3 meter high walls, and partly by frames covered with back-projection foil, onto which slide projections are cast from one side.

 (For horizontal projections, the frames are 3 meters wide and 2 meters high; for vertical projections the screens are 2 meters high and 1.65 meter wide.
 All screens go all the way down to the floor, and where two screens meet, the images ‘touch’ each other.)